Can You Sue Someone for Running a Red Light in Florida?

 When an accident causes personal injury on top of vehicle damage, your injuries should be the focus of your claims.
 Minor injury claims may be filed through Florida’s no-fault car insurance system, but more serious injuries may justify a car accident lawsuit.

 Car accident lawsuits in Florida are reserved for serious injuries that cause permanent damage, like traumatic brain injury or spinal cord injury.
 You can also file a lawsuit for any injuries that cause at least $10,000 worth of medical expenses and lost wages.
 This threshold may be lower than you expect, such that whiplash injuries and other common car accident injuries may qualify for a Florida car accident lawsuit.
-Talk to an attorney about your case today to understand whether filing through insurance or filing in a court of law is right for you.
+Talk to an attorney about your case today to understand whether filing through insurance or filing in a court of law is right for you and if you can file a car accident claim without damage.

 Miami Car Crash Attorney Offering Free Consultations

-If you or someone you loved was injured in a car crash caused by someone who failed to stop at a red light or violated another traffic regulation, talk to an attorney about your case.
+If you or someone you loved was injured in a car crash caused by someone who failed to stop at a red light or violated another traffic regulation, talk to an attorney about your case and who is at fault for an intersection accident in Miami.
 You may be able to use their traffic violation as proof that they negligently caused your injuries, which could entitle you to substantial compensation for medical expenses, lost wages, and pain and suffering.
-To schedule a free consultation on your case, contact Miami personal injury lawyer Prosper Shaked today at (305) 690-0244.
+To schedule a free consultation on your case, contact Miami personal injury lawyer Prosper Shaked today at (305) 694-2676.